Bunkai9448/digipet_PSP/RE_Guide.md

 ![New project](https://imgur.com/pBbcztG.png)

-- Go to Usage in allegrex https://github.com/kotcrab/ghidra-allegrex/blob/master/README.md and do as told (intructions will be copied here to make everything compact with images):
+- Go to Usage in allegrex https://github.com/kotcrab/ghidra-allegrex/blob/master/README.md and do as told (intructions will be copied here to make everything compact with images).

-Drag the decrypted EBOOT in ELF/PRX/BIN format into Ghidra.
+- Drag the decrypted EBOOT in ELF/PRX/BIN format into Ghidra.
 It should get automatically detected as PSP Executable (ELF) / Allegrex.
 ![Format autodetected](https://imgur.com/TmQyfW4.png)